PID Accelerated Temporal Difference Algorithms: Conclusion

 \section{Conclusion}

-We showed how the recent advances in accelerated planning and dynamic programming, specifically the PID Value Iteration algorithm, can be used to design algorithms for the RL setting.
-The proposed PID Temporal Difference Learning and PID Q Learning algorithms are accompanied with a gain adaptation mechanism, which tunes their hyperparameters on the fly.
+We showed how recent advances in accelerated planning and dynamic programming, specifically the PID Value Iteration algorithm, can be used to design algorithms for the RL setting.
+The proposed PID TD Learning and PID Q-Learning algorithms are accompanied by a gain adaptation mechanism, which tunes their hyperparameters on the fly.
 We provided theoretical analysis as well as empirical studies of these algorithms.

 One limitation of the current work is that the proposed algorithms are only developed for finite MDPs where the value function, and all relevant quantities, can be represented exactly.
 For large MDPs, for example with continuous state spaces, we need to use function approximation.
-Developing PID TD and PID Q Learning with function approximation is therefore one important future direction.
+Developing PID TD Learning and PID Q-Learning with function approximation is therefore one important future direction.
 Another limitation of this work is that the gain adaptation procedure, even though empirically reliable, does not come with a convergence guarantee.
-Another interesting research direction is then to develop gain adaptation procedure with convergence guarantee.

-Finally, this work shows that the dynamics of RL can be significantly influenced by the PID controller, one of the simplest controller in the arsenal of control engineering.
+Moreover, small changes in its hyperparameters, such as its meta-learning rate $\eta$, can cause large changes in the trajectory the value function takes during training.
+Another interesting research direction is then to develop a gain adaptation procedure that is less sensitive to the choice of hyperparameters and has a convergence guarantee.
+Finally, this work shows that the dynamics of RL can be significantly influenced by the PID controller, one of the simplest controllers in the arsenal of control engineering.
 Developing Planning and RL algorithms based on more sophisticated controllers is another promising research direction.